1. Keep it short and to the point. Everyone is busy. We skim and look for key points. After you’ve written it as a draft, go back and cut it in half.

 field is for those who simply need to be kept in touch.
 The same applies to ‘replies’.
 “Reply all” to only those that need to take action (“To” field) and need to be informed (“Cc” field) on the topic in which you send.

 8. Respect spelling and grammar.
 Your email is a reflection on you and the company you represent.
 You wouldn’t head out of your house to an important meeting without looking for stains on your shirt or lipstick on your teeth.
 Make sure your spelling and grammar aren’t equally embarrassing.
+Read some common core sheets if possible.
 Spell check is available on most email platforms these days, if not, you can copy and paste into Microsoft Word.

 9. Email isn’t for arguments.
 Angry words sent to someone cannot be retrieved.
 There’s no email eraser.
 Never argue in email.
 Walk down the hall or get on the phone.
 Likewise, I’ve learned this myself the hard way, thinking my brilliant use of the English language could somehow make a point better than I could with old-fashioned talk.
 It never does.
 Email almost never wins a point or stops an argument.
 It almost always makes things worse, not better.